JESSIE GOT MARRIED

 I’m going back on Thursday morning with my walking buddy Beth and I will learn to love the foothills.
 However there are some alternatives like driving over to the Bosque—maybe starting at the north end and doing some round trips or the 10-mile walks I must do to prepare for Greenland.
 If I have ducks and geese around on alternate walk days I’ll be happy, won’t I?

 Last week.
 Last walk of the summer.
 Oh sure I know it’s October but this is New Mexico.
 Fall is slow to arrive.

+I stopped posting a daily picture because most of them were.
+Stupid.
+But here’s a better view of October.
 In Albuquerque, the trees don’t go gold all of a sudden, instead the green dulls, a yellowish hue appears, and then one day they all fall down.

 Landscapes.
 I think of landscapes as being of far mountains or the beach and the ocean from a distance.
 Mine are a little more intimate.

 Morning post, coffee, a lecture on Frost over.
 Putting a splash (big splash) of Bailey’s in this morning’s last cup of coffee.
 I mean it is a holiday, right?

 I’ve been doing what I said!
 Organizing projects which get out of control and multiply in stacks of paper and books on every table so I somewhat obsessively rearrange the stack and feel that work has been done and there you have it in one very long sentence.

 Almost backed out of the walk until my California son called assuming it was already a done deal—so I put on my sneakers, took my camera and did a turn down by the ponds and the bike path and the Bosque.
 Very nice.
 Thanks Scott.